• Skip to content

 • Disability

-You can monitor your child’s social communication behaviour and interaction using the ASDetect app.
+If your child is aged 11-30 months, you can monitor their social communication behaviour and interaction using the ASDetect app.
 It gives clear examples of what to expect in the early stages of your child’s social and language development.

-You can get some therapies and supports before your child has a formal autism diagnosis.
+If your child is younger than 9 years, they might be able to get therapies and supports before they have a formal autism diagnosis.
 Here’s how:

 3. Get an autism diagnosis

-For a thorough assessment and a specific autism diagnosis, make an appointment with a professional trained in diagnosing autism, like a psychologist, speech pathologist or paediatrician.
-You might need a referral from your child’s nurse or GP.
+Arrange an autism assessment for your child as early as you can.
+A thorough assessment is important because it’ll help you choose therapies and supports that suit your child.
+Be sure to make an appointment with a professional trained in diagnosing autism, like a psychologist, speech pathologist or paediatrician.
+You might need a referral from your child and family health nurse or GP.

 Autism diagnosis is based on observing your child, talking to you and others about your child, and looking at your child’s developmental history.
 It usually involves many health professionals.